humanlogio/humanlog/README.md

 # Getting started

 You can use `humanlog` in the CLI to make your logs prettier.
 You can also use it as a localhost observability platform to be able to explore the logs and traces that you ingested.
 Logs parsed by humanlog are persisted in a local database.
-Similary, traces are ingested and persisted in a local database when sent via OpenTelemetry/OTLP.
+Similarly, traces are ingested and persisted in a local database when sent via OpenTelemetry/OTLP.

 Read more at 👉 [how to get started](https://humanlog.io/docs/get-started/basic-usage) in our docs.